khouleman/Portfolio_fun_less/README.md

 It was quite fun to do it !

-Portfolio Desktop                   |  Portfolio Mobile                 |  Social Media Cards :----------------------------------:|:--------------------------------: |:---------------------------:
+Portfolio Desktop                   |  Portfolio Mobile                 |  Social Media Cards only less :----------------------------------:|:--------------------------------: |:---------------------------:
 ![](/img/portfolio_demo_desktop.png)|![](/img/porfolio_demo_mobile.png)| ![](/img/cards_demo.png)